kostas2370/Video-Creator/README.md

 ```

 In the end to load some assets like background,intro,outro :
-Just go to your browser and put this link : http://localhost:8000/api/setup/
+Just go to your browser and visit this link : http://localhost:8000/api/setup/

 Login credentials for admin page : username = admin, password = pass